 Because it is traditionally only offered in restaurants for a few weeks in October/November, the Martinigansl is something very special.
 This one is a very good recipe, where the roast goose is stuffed with chestnuts and dried plums.
-(Directly to recipe)

-How to prepare the goose (+video)
+- How to defrost the goose

 But what is a Martinigansl and why is it called like that?